LIASY032/TestAndTag/README.md

 Test And Tag App for UniSA.
 The user can request an equipment to be tested.
-THe authorised person will receive the request then test the equipment.
+The authorised person will receive the request then test the equipment.

 ## Table Of Contents